-From an insurance and risk management stand point, what snow and ice contractors cannot do enough of is document, document and document.
-This unexpected, yet critical contractor tool In this highly litigious society we are living in it has never been more important to keep track of all the information you can.
-Recently insurance carriers have moved to much stricter guidelines when underwriting potential businesses.
-They now require certain documentation, such as log books.
-Lack of documentation will cause insurance carriers to offer higher premiums or decline coverage all together.
-Proper documentation will not only put you in the best position to obtain reasonably priced insurance but it will make your organization safer and can provide crucial defense information when and if a lawsuit arises.
+From an insurance and risk management standpoint, what snow and ice contractors cannot do enough of is document, document, and document.
+In this highly litigious society we are living in, it has never been more important to keep track of all the information you can meaning documentation an unexpected, yet critical contractor tool.
+Recently, insurance carriers have moved to much stricter guidelines when underwriting potential businesses.
+They now require certain documentation, such as logbooks.
+Lack of documentation will cause insurance carriers to offer higher premiums or decline coverage altogether.
+Proper documentation will not only put you in the best position to obtain reasonably priced insurance, but it will make your organization safer and can provide crucial defense information when and if a lawsuit arises.

-During a snow event most contractors have their employees use log books, logging the time they arrived on site and when they left.
+During a snow event, most contractors have their employees use logbooks: logging the time they arrived on-site and when they left.
 Though this is a good start, there is so much more documentation that can be done to protect the company from fraudulent slip and fall claims.
-When a contractor arrives to a site he or she should note the time they arrived as well as weather conditions, air temperature, ground temperature and whether the business is open or closed.
-Also, it is important to be precise when logging your times in and out from a site, so that it matches up with the GPS (if equipped) reports.
-This creates two layers of protection to prove that you were on site and managing the snow and ice.
+When a contractor arrives at a site, he or she should note the time they arrived as well as weather conditions, air temperature, ground temperature, and whether the business is open or closed.
+Also, it is important to be precise when logging your times in and out from a site, so that it matches up with the GPS reports, if applicable.
+This creates two layers of protection to prove that you were on-site and managing the snow and ice.
 Rounding to the nearest 15 minutes or half an hour can create inconsistencies within the organization.

 After old man winter has finally decided to hang up his parka, contractors need to get out to the sites to do a final post-season inspection and once again DOCUMENT all they see.
 Make sure to note the same problem areas noted at the pre-season site inspection.
 For one, that’s a check to see if the property manager repaired the spots and secondly it will indicate if the areas have worsened over winter.
 Make sure to take notes and pictures of any property damage found on site whether caused by you or not.
 You can never have too much documentation.
 For more information on keeping good records or to discuss your business needs, you may reach out to me through email at email@example.com or call our office at 508-824-8666.